hakeemyusuff/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. This script display the content of two files at once
 4. It displays the last 10 lines of file /etc/passwd
 5. It displays the first 10 lines of file /etc/passwd
+6. The scripts display the third line of the file iacta